barryclark/jekyll-now/pages/study/zen/intro-to-koans.md

 ## How to approach koans?

+> Koans are not riddles or puzzles whose trick is in their clever and obscure wording.
+They are the clearest possible expression of perennial facts which students grasp with focused medication and guidance. - ([Aitken, 1990](#aitken1990))

+> What the koan proposes to do is to develop artificially or systematically in the consciousness of the Zen follower what the early masters produced in themselves spontaneously. - ([Suzuki, 1962](#suzuki1962)), ch IV.2

+> [Koans support] an awakening to a profound experience of being by way of an encounter with concrete reality. - ([Dumoulin, 1979](#dumoulin1979))

 > [Beyond the components of a koan, in addition to the case, commentaries, capping verses, footnotes...] finally there is _kyogai_, the way in which a koan affects your consciousness - in other words, the effect it has on your life.
 This is ultimately where it counts.
 Because no matter how many hundreds of koans you pass through, if they do not change the way you relate to the rest of the world, then the are nothing but intellectual exercises. [...]
 Koan introspection is not about gaining information; it is about transforming your life. - ([Loori, 1990](#loori2005))

-> Koans are not riddles or puzzles whose trick is in their clever and obscure wording.
-They are the clearest possible expression of perennial facts which students grasp with focused medication and guidance. - ([Aitken, 1990](#aitken1990))

 > Such themes are pursued with a keen, inquiring spirit, and the process of resolving them may take a long time, many years in some cases.
 Finally, the student gains a degree of understanding and is ready for subsequent koans to amplify, clarify and deepen the original insight. - ([Aitken, 1990](#aitken1990))

 > Logically, all these pointers have no sense, they are beyond rational treatment.
 We can say that the pointers have no earthly use as they do not give us any clue from which we can start our inference. [...]
 A slap on the face, a shaking one by the shoulder, or an utterance will most assuredly the work of pointing when the Zen consciousness has attained a certain stage of maturity. - ([Suzuki, 1962](#suzuki1962)), ch IV.3

-> [Koans support] an awakening to a profound experience of being by way of an encounter with concrete reality. - ([Dumoulin, 1979](#dumoulin1979))

 > Seeing into a koan requires the embodiment of a certain state of consciousness rather than an abstraction of intellectual understanding.
 It is this direct "seeing into" that the teacher looks for and tests to determine the clarity of the student's understanding.
 And it is this direct understanding that is a the heart of realization - not the intellectualization of an idea. - ([Loori, 1990](#loori2005))